HOME > Laboratories

 Protein Crystallography

-Genji KURISU (Professor), Hideaki TANAKA (Associate Professor),
+Genji KURISU (Professor), Akihiro KAWAMOTO (Associate Professor)

 1. Structural studies of photosynthetic energy-transducing membrane protein complex and related redox enzymes